Our law firm is handling baby food autism lawsuits in all 50 states.

 December 3, 2022

-Over 100 lawsuits are pending against baby food companies seeking to hold them liable for the high levels of toxic heavy metals in their products.
+Over 100 lawsuits are pending against baby food companies seeking to hold them liable for their products’ high levels of toxic heavy metals.

 Beech-Nut and other defendants have recently filed motions to dismiss many of these cases.
-Based on the legal arguments made in these motions, it is evident what the overall defense strategy will be in these cases.
+Based on the legal arguments made in these motions, the overall defense strategy in these cases is evident.

 First and foremost, the defendants will aggressively argue that there is no reliable scientific evidence to show that their baby food products (even with the heavy metals) can cause autism and other conditions.